 Contamination, surface defects and hard-to-wet surfaces cause many problems in paints and coatings.
 Unsightly effects are just some of the problems formulators face.
-To address these defects, a surfactant is are added.
+To address these defects, a surfactant is added.

 Surfactants decrease a coating’s surface tension to allow better leveling, wetting and spreading – especially on unclean surfaces; the lower the surface tension, the more effectively a coating wets, levels and spreads.